-- 1) Ensure that the positioning of the Override switches allows the operator full view of the hazardous area and the defined area.
-Ensure that the location is not in reach from within the safeguarded space. - 2) With Muting de-activated, interrupt the light screen with the appropriate test piece; verify that the red Light Screen status indicator comes ON, the green indicator is OFF, and the yellow indicator is flashing.
-Also, verify that the green System status indicator is OFF and yellow System status indicator is ON. - 3) Three seconds after interrupting the defined area, initiate an Override by turning both Override switches to ON (hold in ON position if necessary) simultaneously (within 3 seconds). - 4) With the defined area still interrupted, verify that both red status indicators are ON, the yellow Light Screen status indicator is flashing at a rate proportional to the number of clear beams, the green System status indicator is ON, and the FSDs are closed. - 5) Continue to interrupt the defined area; after 10 seconds, verify that the Override drops out.
-To initiate another Override, return switches to the OFF (open) condition, wait 3 seconds, and then re-close the Override switches simultaneously (within 3 seconds). - 6) Clear the defined area and perform a System Key Reset; the green and yellow System status indicators should come ON, and the FSDs should close.
-If one or both red status indicator(s) begins to flash when the System goes into RUN mode, an internal lockout condition exists.
+Verify that the positioning of the Override switches allows the operator full view of the area guarded by the safety light screen, including all hazardous areas.

+Verify that the location is not within reach from inside the safeguarded space.

+2) With Muting de-activated, interrupt the safety light screen with the appropriate test piece.
+Verify: Red Light Screen status indicator comes ON Green Light Screen indicator is OFF Yellow Light Screen indicator is flashing

+Green System status indicator is OFF Yellow System status indicator is ON

+- 3) Three seconds after interrupting the defined area, initiate an override cycle by turning both Override switches to ON (and hold in the ON position if necessary) simultaneously (within 3 seconds). - 4) While the defined area is interrupted, verify: Both red status indicators are ON Yellow Light Screen status indicator is flashing at a rate proportional to the number of clear beams Green System status indicator is ON The FSDs are closed - 5) After 10 seconds, verify that the Override drops out.
+To initiate another override cycle, return switches to the OFF (open) condition, wait 3 seconds, and then re-close the Override switches simultaneously (within 3 seconds). - 6) Clear the defined area and clear (deactivate) the mute devices.
+Verify:

+Green and yellow System status indicators come ON The FSDs close If one or both red status indicator(s) begins to flash when the System goes into RUN mode, an internal lockout condition exists.
 Refer to Section 5.1 to determine the cause of the lockout.